matzebert/ldap2csv/README.md

 | `search-base`   | search base in the LDAP tree                   | `OU=students,OU=default-school,OU=SCHOOLS,DC=lmn,DC=schule,DC=de`                |
 | `search-filter` | search filter for the LDAP query               | `(&(objectClass=person)(!(sophomorixAdminClass=attic)))`                         |
 | `attributes`    | LDAP attributes to be included in the CSV file | `[sAMAccountName, sn, givenName]`                                                |

+## CSV file format

+The tool writes a CSV file with the following format:

+  - There is no header with attribute names.
+  - The columns are separated by `;`.
+  - The cell values are not delimited (by quotes).

+This beaviour can not be configured in the current version.

 ## Examples